Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Theoretical Analysis

-Since \eqref{equ:global_obj} minimizes a continuous function over a compact set, it has optimal solutions.
-Although the objective function $V(\eta,\bm{w})$ may not be convex in $(\eta,\bm{w})$, we apply the KKT condition as a necessary condition to find all local minima.
+{\RV \Copy{cop:KKT-minimal}{ Since $V \rightarrow +\infty$ as $\eta \rightarrow +\infty$ and $V(\eta,\bm w)$ is a continuous function, the global minimum is obtained in a compact set when $\eta$ is finite.
+Therefore, the global minimum necessarily satisfies the KKT condition, although the objective function $V(\eta,\bm{w})$ may not be convex in $(\eta,\bm{w})$.
+Recall that the KKT condition is a necessary condition for all the local minima and maxima.
 In the proof of Lemma \ref{lem:global_min} in Appendix \ref{app:weighted-voting}, we prove that the KKT condition admits a unique solution.
-Thus, it must be the global optimum for problem \eqref{equ:global_obj}.
+Then the unique solution must be a global minimum for problem \eqref{equ:global_obj}. }}